Anca Giurchescu: Career

 and Vlach people, a Serbian ethnic minority and compare their rituals on căluș, supernatural forces, and death practices to those already studied on the northern side of the river.
 During the trip, Giurchescu learned of a migration in the 1960s of people from the Timok Valley to Scandinavia.
 Returning to Denmark, she conducted research on the traditional culture of the Danish community of Vlachs.

 Giurchescu served as chair of the Council's Study Group on Ethnochoreology between 1998 and 2006, and from 1999 through 2005 was secretary of the Study Group on Music and Minorities.
 In 2009, Giurchescu founded "Etnocor", a center located in Cluj-Napoca to facilitate studies in ethnochoreology, by creating an archive of reference works.
-Her last field study was undertaken with Liz Mellish and a team of international researchers to collect information in the village of Svinița on the ritual dance joc de pomană, which pays homage to the dead one year after their passing.
+Her last field study was undertaken with Liz Mellish and a team of international researchers to collect information in the village of Svinița on the ritual dance joc de pomană, which pays homage to the dead one year after their death.
 She continued to write about the methodology and theory of conducting field research and her final project was in conjunction with Margaret H. Beissinger and Speranța Rădulescu.
 Manele in Romania: Cultural Expression and Social Meaning in Balkan Popular Music, was posthumously published and dedicated to Giurchescu.